dtudk/pythonsupport-page/docs/workshops/index.rst

 Workshop hours
 --------------

-Each exercise lasts up to 20 min and they are provided on a *demand* basis.
-Drop-in and talk with our supporters about possibilities!
+Each exercise lasts up to 20 min and they are provided on a demand basis.
+Feel free to drop in and consult with our supporters about the available options!

 .. important::